-Ben Carson announced his campaign for the presidency on May 4, 2015.
+Andrew Yang announced his campaign for the presidency on November 6, 2017.

-Bernard “Bernie” Sanders was born in Brooklyn, NY on September 8, 1941.
-He attended Brooklyn College, but transferred to the University of Chicago and earned a BA in Political Science in 1964.
+Bernard “Bernie” Sanders was born in Brooklyn, New York on September 8, 1941.
+He attended the University of Chicago and earned a B.A. in political science in 1964.
 Returning to the United States after time in Israel, he moved to Vermont and worked as a carpenter, filmmaker, and writer.
-In 1981, he was elected Mayor of Burlington, VT.
-Sanders was elected to the U.S. House of Representatives (for Vermont’s at-large House district) in 1990 and served for 16 years before winning election to the U.S. Senate in 2006 (he was reelected in 2012).
-A self-described democratic socialist, Sanders is the longest-serving independent legislator in U.S. history.
-He and his wife Jane live in Vermont with their four children.
+In 1981, he was elected Mayor of Burlington, Vermont.
+Sanders was then elected to the U.S. House of Representatives for Vermont’s At-Large Congressional District in 1990 and served for 16 years before winning election to the U.S. Senate in 2006 (he was reelected in 2012 and 2018).
+In 2016, Sanders launched an unsuccessful bid for the Democratic nomination for president coming in second place behind Hillary Clinton.
+He and his wife Jane live in Vermont and have four children.

-Bernie Sanders announced his campaign for the presidency on April 30, 2015.
+Bernie Sanders announced his candidacy for the Democratic nomination on February 19, 2019.

 Visit Donald Trump’s website.